igorwojda/android-showcase/README.md

 long [application lifecycle](https://en.wikipedia.org/wiki/Application_lifecycle_management).
 Many of the project design decisions follow official Google recommendations.

 This project is being heavily maintained to match current industry standards.
-In upcoming weeks (Aug-Dec 2019) I plan to write an extensive series of articles explaining many of this project architectural design decisions, so <a href="https://twitter.com/igorwojda" target="_blank">stay tuned</a>.
+In upcoming weeks (Q4 2019) I plan to write an extensive series of articles explaining many of this project architectural design decisions, so <a href="https://twitter.com/igorwojda" target="_blank">stay tuned</a>.